 - Make a love jar together.
 Find a great jar to recycle.
 Cut out images from magazines get some Elmer’s glue and put photos of things you want to do and wishes of destinations or places you want to go together.
 Each of you do one for 14 days.
 At the end of 14 days pull one out a week and if you can do it together some time that week.
 If you can’t do it that week put it back in the jar and think of something spontaneously you can do right then each of you put an idea out there and then decide which thing you want to do.

-- Tell your spouse one nice thing a day of something you like about them and make it a habit.
+Tell your spouse one nice thing a day of something you like about them and make it a habit.
 If you do it at the same time each day it will be easy to just become a part of your relationship.
-For example, do it when you wake up in the morning or when you go to bed or when you both get home from work.
-Keep a journal of the things each of you says.
-Today he said he loves my eyes…. today I told her I loved her eyes…I loved seeing her smile.
-These journals will become priceless to you later.
-Keep them in the same place and write in them every day.

 - Create traditions you both can look forward to, for example, always making cookies together on Valentine’s day or your wedding anniversary.
 You can even experiment and come up with your own super-secret couples’ recipe that you sometimes share with others.
 But only if you feel like sharing with others.

-- Exercise together Find some form of exercise you do together each day even if it is 5 minutes.
-Experiment with different things you both might like, Couples yoga, Tai chi, Tai bo, or create a routine together with mixed exercise disciplines maybe even just walk or meditate.
+Exercise together!
+Find some form of exercise you do together each day even if it is 5 minutes.
+Experiment with different things you both might like, Couples yoga, Tai chi, or maybe even just a short walk.

 - Get professional photos done every anniversary close to the date you got married.
 If you can do them with the same photographer who shared your day.
 Be sure to have your photographers print some for you or better yet every year create an anniversary book with memories from that year.
 Photos are good for your relationship and having them in your home to remember hellos you stay connected.
 You can even plan a year ahead and do a destination anniversary shoot every year bringing the same photographer or photographers with you.
 The images will reflect your love over the years and be a beautiful heirloom.

-- Learn how to fight fair… Face it, all couples have disagreements.
-But agree to never ever say the “D-word” when you are mad.
+Learn how to fight fair… Face it, all couples have disagreements.
 Practice listening to each other and work hard to learn how to listen.
 Listening is an acquired skill.
-When disagreements arise practice rephrasing what the person said allowing them to finish first and ask them did you mean xyz.
-This will help in your understanding of what they are trying to express and will make that person feel like you are really making an effort to understand them.
 Understanding each other is an acquired skill and takes time to perfect.
 We have been together for 20 years and we are still learning.